 Special thanks to the following people for sharing their tips and strategies with us:

-- Marlene - the Bajan woman who made the black cake for my wedding, also my aunty Mala's long-time friend.
+- Marlene – the Bajan woman who made the black cake for my wedding, and also my aunty Mala’s long-time friend.
 Her tip was to bake the cake at least 3-5 days before serving for optimum taste.

 - Pearly - My husband's grandmother.
 "Soak the cake with cherry brandy and good (quality) rum."